 Lack of cryptos and DeFi opportunities are probably the two greatest drawbacks of using a stock broker to invest in crypto.

 And if you move your crypto from your broker to your own wallet, you can take advantage of different DeFi opportunities.
 For example, the Ledger wallet lets you stake various cryptos to earn passive income.
-Alternatively, you could deposit your assets in crypto savings accounts like BlockFi or Celsius to generate interest.

 Just remember: if you use a broker to invest in crypto, make sure you know if it's possible to move your crypto or not.
 Options like eToro let you transfer crypto to other addresses, but not every broker allows this.